 5. Has had an order entered against the applicant or licensee by an administrative agency of this state, the federal government or any other state of the United States and that order is based on conduct involving fraud, deceit or misrepresentation by the licensee or applicant.

-6. Has made a material misstatement or omission on the application for a license or on any document required to be filed with the superintendent.
+6. Has made a material misstatement or omission on the application for a license or on any document required to be filed with the deputy director.